cam-carter/two-factor-auth-phx/draft.md

 end
 ```

-The we'll run our new, fancy migration.
+Then we'll run our new, fancy migration.

 ```
 mix ecto.migrate